 It’s simple.
 Your HVAC system moves air throughout your space.
 When allergens get into your AC, heating, and ventilation equipment, they get spread around.
 In fact, when you first turn on the AC in spring, you might have an increase in symptoms.
-That’s why people think they have HVAC allergies… the problem is the air conditioner or heater is blowing allergens into the air.
+That’s why people think they have HVAC allergies… the problem isn’t the air conditioning itself, it’s because the system is blowing allergens around your space.

 If you are suffering from allergy symptoms, call your HVAC service provider.
 There are things they can do to reduce pollen and other allergens from invading your space and making you sick, such as:

 - Installing HVAC allergy filters designed to remove pollen.

 - Cleaning your ventilation system to get rid of dust, mold and pollen build up.

 - Regularly cleaning and maintaining your equipment components to get rid of accumulated pollen.

 BONUS: these strategies can also help to reduce the risk of COVID-19 transmission in your space as well.
 Learn more from our helpful guide: HVAC Strategies for COVID.

 Let’s explore the details of the HVAC – allergy connection and why these tactics can make a big difference.

 Some people mistakenly believe that the typical filters in their air conditioners and furnaces protect them from allergens.
 The truth is, these filters only keep large dirt and debris particles from damaging the equipment.
 They don’t do anything to protect your lungs and sinuses.